Vixsry/viks-animation/README.md

 Here, the data-viks="custom-fade" will apply the custom-fade animation to the element when the page loads.

-3. Customizing the Animation Duration and Timing
+3.Customizing the Animation Duration and Timing

 You can also specify the duration, timing function, and delay of your custom animation directly in CSS.